SQL errors during site migration

 A simple example:

-We have a table with a with this definition:
+We have a table with this definition:

 CREATE TABLE `wp_options` ( `option_id` varchar(255) unsigned NOT NULL AUTO_INCREMENT COMMENT ''test'', `option_name` varchar(191) COLLATE utf8mb4_unicode_520_ci NOT NULL DEFAULT '''' COMMENT ''test2'', `option_value` longtext COLLATE utf8mb4_unicode_520_ci NOT NULL COMMENT ''test3'', `autoload` varchar(20) COLLATE utf8mb4_unicode_520_ci NOT NULL DEFAULT ''yes'' COMMENT ''test4'', PRIMARY KEY (`option_id`), UNIQUE KEY `option_name` (`option_name`) ) ENGINE=MyISAM AUTO_INCREMENT=1288 DEFAULT CHARSET=utf8mb4 COLLATE=utf8mb4_unicode_520_ci